p-ranav/indicators/README.md

 The above code will print a progress bar that goes from 0 to 100% at the rate of 10% every 100 ms.

-For more examples, checkout the examples in the `samples/` directory.

 ### Multi-threaded Example

 ```cpp